Ensues/College-Appointment-Site/README.md

 # TSU Registrar's Office Appointment Scheduling System

 A project designed to modernize and streamline the appointment scheduling process for the Tarlac State University (TSU) Registrar's Office.
-The system aims to improve the efficiency of interactions, reduce wait times, and enhance student satisfaction.
+The system aims to improve the efficiency of interactions, reduce wait times, and enhance student satisfaction by making a website to book appointmewnts for such interactions.

 ## Project Overview
-The TSU Registrar's Office manages essential tasks, including student record maintenance, registration activities, academic audits, and more.
-Due to the large volume of students, the current scheduling system has become inefficient, causing long lines and delays.
-This project addresses these issues by introducing a user-friendly, web-based appointment scheduling platform.
+The TSU Registrar's Office oversees critical functions such as student record maintenance, registration operations, academic audits, and more.
+Due to the high number of students, the current scheduling method has become inefficient, resulting in long lineups and delays.
+This project tackles these challenges by creating an easy-to-use, web-based appointment scheduling software.

 ## Features